 Would you like to learn to relax Japanese-style?
 You've reached your mountain destination, arriving at a Japanese inn, where you'll relax and get pampered with fabulous food.
 Following check-in, you'll learn how to ask about inn amenities.
 You'll also get to know all about Japan's national affinities for bathing and karaoke—all part of relaxing Japanese-style.

 In this final lesson, you'll learn how to prepare for any unexpected situations while traveling in Japan.
 You'll see how to ask for help and handle medical emergencies.
-And if you lose anything, you'll discover how to ask around and find it.
+Just in case you lose anything, you'll discover how to ask around and find it.
 Then you'll be ready for a fun and safe trip to Japan!

 Ririko Hayashi has successfully taught people of all ages for over 30 years.
 Born in Tokyo, Japan, Ririko received her Bachelor's degree in Japan and then moved to the United States, where she obtained her Master's degree.
 Her professional experience includes working as a Japanese-English interpreter in several fields, including business, law, and education.
 She teaches Japanese to private students and is a longtime music teacher at the college level.